ACM40960/project-disha-gif/README.md

 5. index.html : Blackjack interactive game webpage
 6. script.js : javascript for the webpage
 7. style.css : CSS for the webpage

+## Getting Started
+To run the Blackjack simulation codes on your local machine, follow these steps:

+    1. Ensure you have Python 3.x installed on your system.

+    2. Clone this repository or download the individual simulator scripts.

+    3. Open a terminal or command prompt and navigate to the directory containing the simulator script you want to run.

 ## Usage
 1. Run a simulator script: